 Paddington and Surry Hills

-Surry Hills and neighbouring suburb Paddington are perfect spots for foodies or anyone looking for a more local experience than the prime tourist locations above.
-I have lumped them together here because of geography, however they are quite different in atmosphere.
+Surry Hills and neighbouring suburb Paddington are perfect for foodies or anyone seeking a local experience.
+I’ve grouped them together due to geography, but they have different atmospheres.

-If you are someone who prefers to pretend, you have moved to a new city rather than being a visitor in the main tourist hotspots, check out these inner-east suburbs or villages as the local councils promote them.
+If you prefer pretending to be a local in a new city rather than a tourist in the main hotspots, check out these inner-east suburbs or villages.

 Who should stay in Paddington?